federicoPagnozzi/emili/README.md

 The framework is made to be interoperable, flexible and modular.
 Any change you may do to the main classe may break these properties.
-If you discover a bug or want to propose an improvement, feel free to contact me at federico.pagnozzi@ulb.ac.be
+If you discover a bug or want to propose an improvement, feel free to contact me at federico.pagnozzi@ulb.be